-What is the Environmental Impact Statement (EIS) Scoping Process?
+What is the Environmental Impact Statement (EIS) Process?

 Scoping is the process used to determine the appropriate contents of an Environmental Impact Statement (EIS).
-Scoping begins before any analysis of impacts is done, and it continues until the EIS is finished.
 Public participation is an integral part of scoping.
 The first scoping step is to announce to the public, by a Federal Register notice and press releases, that an EIS will be prepared and to ask for comments about what should be included.
 We may also hold one or more public meetings in communities that might be affected if leasing, exploration, or development were to occur.
-The purpose of soliciting input is to properly identify as many relevant issues, alternatives, mitigation measures, and analytical tools as possible so that they can be incorporated into the EIS.
+The purpose of soliciting input is to identify relevant issues, alternatives, mitigation measures, and analytical tools so that they can be incorporated into the EIS.

 Getting input from as many affected and interested parties as possible is an important part of preparing an EIS.
 These usually include:

 - Citizens who live, work, or play in the area where OCS-related activity may occur.

 - Public interest groups and Native communities that have concerns about possible impacts to environmental, social, or economic resources.